abougouffa/minemacs/docs/README.md

 though Evil still supported via the `me-evil` module, I'm moving away recently from Evil to embrace the classic Emacs experience.
 Vim is awesome, and Evil does a great job in emulating Vim functionalities in Emacs.
-However, using Emacs via Evil hides a lot of Emacs features and alters the classical Emacs experience, and to be honest, Evil is quite slow and sometimes messy, and doesn't integrate well with other packages.
+However, using Emacs via Evil hides a lot of Emacs beauty and alters the classical Emacs experience, and to be honest, Evil is quite slow and sometimes messy, and doesn't integrate well with other packages.
 For these reasons and other, I started embracing Emacs as it is, trying to make use of its features as they are intended to be used.

+> [!NOTE]
-Please note that I have no intent or availability to create an alternative to Doom Emacs or Spacemacs.
-While I find joy (like every other Emacser out there) in tinkering with Emacs, MinEmacs remains just a tool that I use in my everyday work, and that I like to share with other Emacsers.
+> Please note that I have no intent or availability to create an alternative to
+> Doom Emacs or Spacemacs.
+While I find joy (like every other Emacser out there)
+> in tinkering with Emacs, MinEmacs remains just a tool that I use in my
+> everyday work, and that I like to share with other Emacsers.

 ## Install